 In addition to its proximity to Metro, Old Town also offers its own Amtrak stop.
 Washington’s Union Station is just nine short miles away.
-Reagan National Airport is an easy metro ride or short ride (less than four miles) up the road.
+Washington National Airport is an easy metro ride or short ride (less than four miles) up the road.

-Old Town offers an easy six mile commute to Pentagon (even bikeable along the Mount Vernon Trail!), downtown DC, Capitol Hill, Tyson’s Corner, and National Harbor.
+Old Town offers an easy six-mile commute to Pentagon (even bikeable along the Mount Vernon Trail!), downtown DC, Capitol Hill, Tyson’s Corner, and National Harbor.
 Interstate 395, the Capital Beltway, Woodrow Wilson Bridge, and George Washington Parkway are all easily accessible from Old Town.

 For a leisurely crossing of the river, you can take one of the Potomac Riverboat water taxis that pick up from the Old Town Waterfront.
 This fun and easy option will take you to National Harbor and Nats games, allowing you to skip the traffic and have more fun getting there!
-Rest assured, it is home to several preschools, daycare centers and elementary schools as well.
+Rest assured, it is home to several preschools, daycare centers, and elementary schools as well.

 Not many cities even come close to Old Town Alexandria in the charm department!
 With its riverfront setting, gas lights, cobblestone streets and sidewalks, and twinkling lights along King Street, Old Town oozes charm and romance.
 It’s not unusual to see film crews around town or couples and families using Old Town as a backdrop for their photos!